flink-extended/flink-scala-api/README.md

 ## Scala 3

 Scala 3 support is highly experimental and not well-tested in production.
 Good thing is that most of the issues are compile-time, so quite easy to reproduce.
-If you have issues with `flinkadt` not deriving `TypeInformation[T]` for the `T` you want, submit a bug report!
+If you have issues with this library not deriving `TypeInformation[T]` for the `T` you want, submit a bug report!

 ## Compile times